phelps-sg/llm-cooperation/jupyter-book/methods.md

 We recorded the mean and standard deviation of the final score across all $N$ chat samples.

+(hypotheses)=
 ## Hypotheses

 Prior to analysing the experimental results we formulated the following testable hypotheses in order to ascertain the capabilities of large-language models are able to operationalise natural language descriptions of selfish versus altruistic behaviour.

+(h1)=
 ### Hypothesis 1 (H1)
-AI agents instantiated with cooperative prompts will exhibit higher cooperation rates in the iterated Prisoner's Dilemma compared to those instantiated with competitive prompts.
+Simulacra instantiated with cooperative prompts will exhibit higher cooperation rates in the iterated Prisoner's Dilemma compared to those instantiated with competitive prompts.

+(h2)=
 ### Hypothesis 2 (H2)
-AI agents instantiated with altruistic prompts will exhibit higher cooperation rates compared to those instantiated with self-interested prompts.
+Simulacra instantiated with altruistic prompts will exhibit higher cooperation rates compared to those instantiated with self-interested prompts.

+(h3)=
 ### Hypothesis 3 (H3):
-AI agents in the mixed-motivation group will exhibit cooperation rates that fall between those of the cooperative and competitive groups.
+Simulacra in the mixed-motivation group will exhibit cooperation rates that fall between those of the cooperative and competitive groups.

+(h4)=
 ### Hypothesis 4 (H4)
-AI agents instantiated with competitive prompts will demonstrate a greater tendency to defect, regardless of their partner's behavior, compared to other groups.
+Simulacra instantiated with competitive prompts will demonstrate a greater tendency to defect, regardless of their partner's behavior, compared to other groups.

+(h5)=
 ### Hypothesis 5 (H5)
-AI agents instantiated with altruistic prompts will exhibit a higher degree of cooperation when paired with an unconditionally cooperating partner, compared to when they are paired with an unconditionally defecting partner or a tit-for-tat partner.
+Simulacra instantiated with altruistic prompts will exhibit a higher degree of cooperation when paired with an unconditionally cooperating partner, compared to when they are paired with an unconditionally defecting partner or a tit-for-tat partner.

+(h6)=
 ### Hypothesis 6 (H6):
-AI agents instantiated with self-interested prompts will exhibit a lower degree of cooperation when paired with an unconditionally cooperating partner, compared to when they are paired with an unconditionally defecting partner or a tit-for-tat partner.
+Simulacra instantiated with self-interested prompts will exhibit a lower degree of cooperation when paired with an unconditionally cooperating partner, compared to when they are paired with an unconditionally defecting partner or a tit-for-tat partner.

+(h7)=
 ### Hypothesis 7 (H7):
-AI agents instantiated with cooperative or altruistic prompts will exhibit higher cooperation rates when paired with a tit-for-tat partner initiating with cooperation compared to when they are paired with a tit-for-tat partner initiating with defection.
+Simulacra instantiated with cooperative or altruistic prompts will exhibit higher cooperation rates when paired with a tit-for-tat partner initiating with cooperation compared to when they are paired with a tit-for-tat partner initiating with defection.

+(h8)=
 ### Hypothesis 8 (H8):
-AI agents instantiated with competitive or self-interested prompts will exhibit lower cooperation rates when paired with a tit-for-tat partner initiating with cooperation compared to when they are paired with a tit-for-tat partner initiating with defection.
+Simulacra instantiated with competitive or self-interested prompts will exhibit lower cooperation rates when paired with a tit-for-tat partner initiating with cooperation compared to when they are paired with a tit-for-tat partner initiating with defection.